amittid75/program-checker/README.md

 # program-checker
-a powershell code that checks what programs are on a pc then checks the users ou and sends it to a network location
+a powershell code that checks what programs are on a pc and compiles them